cmendozab/cmendozab.github.io/README.md

 Recently, in the last 2 years I have focused my job activities in developing solutions using machine learning / deep learning methods to solve industrial problems.
 Some of the recent ML / DL projects I have collaborated on are: A computer application to analyze X-Ray images and to provide an indication when a given image presents COVID-19 patterns; Automatic people detection via IP cameras and distance calculation to ensure minimum safe distance in open and closed area environments; and a NLP sentiment analysis webapp.

+I am currently enrolled in several certifications, one of which is Full-Stack Web Development (MERN) from MIT xPro.

 # GitHub Webpage:
 > Check my GitHub Webpage for more information about projects and experience.